Tabetha's Table

 Step 10: Basting your chicken thighs with your favorite sauce, flip, and repeat on the backside of each thigh.

-Step 11: Your chicken things are done when they reach a temperature of 165 degrees at the thickest part of the thigh.
+Step 11: Your chicken thighs are done when they reach a temperature of 165 degrees at the thickest part of the thigh.

 Optional Step 12: For the crispiest possible skin, flash grill on medium-high heat, skin side down, or broil for 1 minute.